microsoft/PowerBI-LogAnalytics-Template-Reports/PBIASEngine/README.md

 - SE Duration measures are currently blank.
 This is because Vertipaq Storage Engine events are not yet supported in the Preview.
 - If you find the report takes a very long time to refresh and appears to be stuck, try to load a shorter period of time.
 We have built the Power Query logic with Log analytics Query limits in mind, but it is possible you are hitting limits.
 Another thing to try is to go to the Regional Settings -> Locale in the template and change it to US date format.
 We have had reports of European customers having the report load blocked becuase of date conversion errors.

-## Datasets Template app goals
+## Goals

-The goal of the Template app is to build a tool that can be used to analyze AS Engine behavior in general and to help isolate and debug specific problems in depth.
+The goal of the report template  is to build a tool that can be used to analyze AS Engine behavior in general and to help isolate and debug specific problems in depth.
 You can slice any operation by using CapacityId, Workspace Name, Dataset Name, and ReportId to give you the necessary context.

-The following are some examples of questions that you can answer with the Template app.
+The following are some examples of questions that you can answer with this template.

 ### General